magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 #### New features

 -  JIRA--MAGECLOUD-2169-->**Enable zero-downtime deployment**—Now you can configure {{site.data.var.ece}} to queue requests with required database changes during deployment and apply the changes as soon as the deployment completes.
 Requests can be held for up to 5 minutes to ensure that no sessions are lost.
-This feature is available when you configure the following Static Content Deployment (SCD) settings in the `magento.env.yaml` configuration file.
 See [Static content deployment options to reduce deployment downtime on Cloud](https://support.magento.com/hc/en-us/articles/360004861194-Static-content-deployment-options-to-reduce-deployment-downtime-on-Cloud){:target="\_blank"}.

--  **Docker Compose for Cloud**—Improved the [Docker configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process to launch a {{site.data.var.ece}} development environment in your local workspace.
-(Requires `ece-tools` version 2002.0.13 or later).
+-  **Docker Compose for Cloud**—Made the following improvements to the [Docker setup and configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process:

-   -  JIRA--MAGECLOUD-2359-->Now you can manage environment variables more easily by customizing sample PHP configuration files and transforming those files to Docker ENV files using the new `docker:config:convert` command.
+   -  JIRA--MAGECLOUD-2359-->Added sample PHP configuration files and a command—`docker:config:convert` to simplify environment configuration.
+Now, you can configure environment variables in PHP configuration files, and then convert them to Docker ENV files.

-   -  JIRA--MAGECLOUD--2357-->Added the capability to deploy {{site.data.var.ee}} to a read-only file system.
-During the build phase, the file system is writeable.
+   -  JIRA--MAGECLOUD--2357-->The {{site.data.var.ece}} installation process now supports deploying to both read-only and  read-write file systems.
 See [Launch Docker]({{ page.baseurl }}/cloud/reference/docker-config.html#launch-docker-configuration).

-   -  JIRA--MAGECLOUD--2442-->Added a Redis image, which is deployed and configured automatically to work with your Docker installation.
+   -  JIRA--MAGECLOUD--2442-->Redis service support—Added a Redis image, which is deployed to a Docker container and configured automatically to work with your Docker installation.

-   -  JIRA--MAGECLOUD--2358-->Added a Varnish image, which is deployed automatically and can be manually configured following Magento best practices.
-See [Configure and use Varnish]({{ page.baseurl }}/config-guide/varnish/config-varnish.html)
+   -  JIRA--MAGECLOUD--2358-->Varnish service support— Added a Varnish image, which is deployed automatically to a Docker container.
+After deployment, you can manually configure Varnish following Magento best practices.
+See [Configure and use Varnish]({{ page.baseurl }}/config-guide/varnish/config-varnish.html).

-   -  JIRA--MAGECLOUD--2360-->Added SSL support to access your local site and Admin panel.
+   -  JIRA--MAGECLOUD--2360-->Secure site access—Added SSL support to access your store {{site.data.var.ece}} and Admin panel.

 -  JIRA--MAGECLOUD-2205-->**Improved {{site.data.var.ece}} support for third-party extensions**—Downgraded the minimum version requirement for the guzzlehttp/guzzle package in the {{site.data.var.ece}} [composer.json file]({{ page.baseurl }}/cloud/reference/cloud-composer.html) to version 6.2 so that the `ece-tools` package is compatible with more extensions.

 - JIRA--MAGECLOUD-2363-->**Apply custom changes to your {{site.data.var.ece}} application during the build phase**—We split the build phase into two separate processes so that you can apply custom changes to the generated static content before packaging the application for deployment.
 The *build:generate* process generates code, applies patches, and generates static content.
 The *build:transfer* process deploys the application.
-See [Application hooks]({{ page.baseurl }}//cloud/project/project-conf-files_magento-app.html#hooks).
+See [Application hooks]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#hooks).

 -  JIRA--MAGECLOUD-2445-->**Cron scheduling improvements**—Improved cron job management during the deploy phase to prevent database locks and other critical issues.
 Now, all cron jobs stop during the deploy phase and restart after the deploy phase completes.